Energy Transition Construction Research Network

 Accompanying research for energy transition construction

-The accompanying scientific research team analyses and compares all projects with BMWi funding in the field of energy for buildings and neighbourhoods, and organizes the professional exchange of information between the research projects by means of various event formats.
+The accompanying scientific research team analyses and compares all projects with BMWK funding in the field of energy for buildings and neighbourhoods, and organizes the professional exchange of information between the research projects by means of various event formats.

 In doing so, the teams of scientists aim of gaining a systematic overview of the research projects.
 Some of the typical questions they ask are “what can we learn from all of these projects together?” and “what issues are going to be important in the future?”.
 For answers to these questions, they turn to advisers such as the representatives of the individual funding projects.